Get ready for spring by searching for these wildflowers

 Celebrate the arrival of spring with a walk in the woods.

-As the weather warms up and blooms start popping, here are a few trails and hiking events you might want to check out.
 If you need assistance with identifications, the West Virginia Department of Agriculture has produced a downloadable full-color guide to native spring wildflowers.